-The Habitat team combines unparalleled expertise in horticulture, botany, design and construction.
+The Habitat team combines unparelleled expertise in horticulture, botany, design and construction.

 Working at the intersection of botany, architecture, interior design and urbanism, David has applied his passion for plants to a growing list of innovative projects, building a broad variety of modern, human-centric spaces with abundant plant life at their heart.